downloadpgm/zepp_spark_client_yarn_cluster_dockerized/README.md

 ## Steps to Set up Zeppelin/Spark client container

-Identify which Docker container started as Hadoop master and run the following docker exec command
+Identify which Docker container started as Hadoop master and logged into it
 ```shell
 $ docker container ls   # run it in each node and check which <container ID> is running the Hadoop master constainer
 CONTAINER ID   IMAGE                         COMMAND                  CREATED              STATUS              PORTS      NAMES
 a8f16303d872   mkenjis/ubhdpclu_img:latest   "/usr/bin/supervisord"   About a minute ago   Up About a minute   9000/tcp   yarn_hdp2.1.kumbfub0cl20q3jhdyrcep4eb
 77fae0c411ce   mkenjis/ubhdpclu_img:latest   "/usr/bin/supervisord"   About a minute ago   Up About a minute   9000/tcp   yarn_hdpmst.1.r81pn190785n1hdktvrnovw86

 $ docker container exec -it <container ID> bash
 ```